 At the time, I said that some of the details were subject to change, depending on my whims of the moment.
-What I'm talking about here is a complete overhaul of my ultimate candy bar's design.
+What I'm talking about here is a complete overhaul of my ultimate combinations of all three, just to see which candy bar's design.

 Why the sudden change of heart?
-To put it bluntly, it was the Rocking Nut Road Snickers bar.
+To put it bar.
 When I bit into one for the first time, there was this wave of bliss that swept over me.
-Before I finished that first bar, I had this realization that M&M/Mars had quite possibly come as close as they could to designing my idea of the ultimate candy bar without having any input from me.
+Before I finished that first bar, I had this realization that M&M/Mars had quite possibly come as close as they could to designing my any input from me.

 The key factor to this realization was the marshmallow nougat.
 I have enjoyed many different nougats in many different candy bars over the years.
 This was the first time, though, that I can ever remember tasting a marshmallow nougat.
-It has the sublimely sweet taste of a marshmallow, but it has a texture unlike any marshmallow I have ever eaten.
+It has the sublimely texture unlike any marshmallow I have ever eaten.
 It doesn't have the spongy feel of a marshmallow, nor the denser feel of the marshmallow in the Hershey S'mores bar, nor even the sticky feel of a marshmallow creme.
 It's different from all three of those, yet it is still quite definitely marshmallow.